chilam27/Stock_Price_Prediction/README.md

 Overall, I believed that I did a very good job of analyzing the HSBC stock and implementing the stacked LSTM model to predict the future close price.
 Something I could change if I revisit this project is to try different numbers of hidden layers for the model and the layers itself to see if it can better predict the price.
 I could also use a different performance metric, such as mean absolute error (MAE), to determine the performance of the model.

-If I were to continue this project, I would spend more time to develop a stronger trading plan that involves different special candlesticks/ patterns and presented it in the EDA section.
+If I were to continue this project, I would spend more time developing a stronger trading plan that involves different special candlesticks/ patterns and presented it in the EDA section.
 It would also be very interesting to compare different models' performances (such as stacked LSTM and a different model where I can have the candlesticks/ patterns as variables instead of only the closing price) to see whether there is any model out there that can beat a deep learning model in predicting stock prices.

 ## Author